AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 ## How to set up Private AdGuard DNS

 1. Go to your [AdGuard DNS dashboard](https://adguard-dns.io/dashboard/) (if not logged in, log in using your AdGuard account)
-2. Click “Connect device” and follow on-screen instructions
+1. Click "Connect device" and follow on-screen instructions

 **Supported platforms:**

-* Android
+- Android
-* iOS
+- iOS
-* Windows
+- Windows
-* Mac
+- Mac
-* Linux
+- Linux
-* Routers
+- Routers
-* Gaming consoles
+- Gaming consoles

 Every device that you add in the AdGuard DNS panel has its own unique address that can be used if the device supports modern encrypted DNS protocols (DoH, DoT, and DoQ).